Colored-Coins/ColoredCoins-docs/getting_started.md

 The "mnemonic" is a random list of 12 words that will be automatically by the SDK, representing a *private seed*, from which many *private keys* are created, each with its own *public address*.
 We allow multiple addresses per user for flexibility, but you can think of the *mnemonic* as a private password that represents an identity in the system.

+You can read more about these concepts in the followin BIPs (Bitcoin Improvement Proposals): [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) which covers creating the mnemonic itself, and [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) and [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) which define Hierarchical Deterministic Wallets, a method to derive multiple keys from a single seed.

 ### What's a network?

 Bitcoin transactions have a cost attached - miner fees.
 These can range from a few cents to a Dollar or more, based on current traffic in the network.
 To allow development and testing without paying those fees, there's a "test network" for Bitcoin, called `testnet` for short.
 This network isn't secure for real-value transactions, but you can transact for free.
 Transactions still have fees, but the fees are paid in "test bitcoins", which you can get for free from "Testnet Bitcoin Faucets", websites that will send you free test bitcoins to help with development.
+You can search for some on Google, or try [this one](http://tpfaucet.appspot.com/).

 One your app is ready for production, you'll switch it to `mainnet`, the "real money" Bitcoin network.